English Language Arts

 Furthermore, students in ELA classrooms across the grade-levels are encouraged to create their own texts in a meaningful and supportive manner so that their individual voices and perspectives might be brought to a wider audience.

-Secondary English Language Arts Evaluation Report, June 2005
+English Language Arts Program Evaluation Report, June 2013

 This web page contains links to one or more web sites that are outside the Arlington Public Schools network.
 Arlington Public Schools does not control the content or relevancy of these links.